Difference Between Bank Rate and Repo Rate

 The Bank Rate is the money that is asked by the commercial bank from the Central Bank or RBI as per the policies of the country.

-The Repo Rate is the rate of interest that is charged when the commercial banks ask for the money for a shorter term of time.
-The Repo rate requires the security which the bank buys once they return the money along with the interest.
+The Repo Rate is the rate of interest charged when commercial banks ask for money for a shorter term.
+The Repo rate requires the security which the bank buys once they return the money along with interest.

-The financial institution uses this method to increase their investment.
+The financial institution uses this method to increase its investment.
 The mutual fund market is also used for money lending when the bank provides security in return to them.

 Comparison Table